peckjd/cpsc318/lab06/README.md

 - There are 2 files in this directory:
     - `update-all.yml` an ansible playbook that updates all packages on a system and installs and enables yum-cron
     - `wordpress.yml` an empty ansible playbook
-- Run `ansible-playbook -v update-all.yml`
+- Run `ansible-playbook --verbose update-all.yml`

 ### Write your playbook
 - Use the resources below to update the `wordpress.yml` playbook so that it:
     - Enables EPEL and Remi's PHP repositories
     - Installs and enables a LAMP stack